 - Building Professional Excellence

-These webinars enhance care for underserved minorities and provide ongoing training to NCCs and CCE credential holders in addition to Foundation scholars and fellows.
-These resources become part of our capacity-building plan and are archived in our webinar library available on i-counseling.
+These webinars enhance care for underserved minorities and provide ongoing training to NCCs and CCE credential holders in addition to Foundation Scholars and Fellows.
+These resources become part of our capacity-building plan and are archived in our webinar library available on CCE Academy.
 Webinars are conducted online, and no travel commitment is required from our webinar presenters.
-The NBCC Foundation handles all the logistics of managing the webinar platform, advertising and promotion.
+The NBCC Foundation handles all the logistics of managing the webinar platform, advertising, and promotion.
 All webinar presenters must hold a minimum of a master's degree in counseling or a related mental health field and be a board certified counselor.

 Please use this form to nominate a presenter for an NBCC Foundation webinar.